juansgomez87/datasets_emotion/README.md

 [3] Patra, B.G., et al. (2018).
 Multimodal mood classification of Hindi and Western songs.
 Journal of Intelligent Information Systems, 51, pp. 579-596.

+[4] Sangnark, S., et al. (2019).
+Thai music emotion recognition based on western music.
+Proceedings of the 11th International Conference on Computer and Electrical Engineering.
+Tokyo, Japan.

-[4] Fan, J., et al. (2020).
+[5] Fan, J., et al. (2020).
 A Comparative Study of Western and Chinese Classical Music based on Soundscape Models.
 In Proceedings of the 45th International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Barcelona, Spain.

-[5] Gómez-Cañón, J.S., et al. (2020).
+[6] Gómez-Cañón, J.S., et al. (2020).
 Transfer learning from speech to music: towards language-sensitive emotion recognition models.
 In Proceedings of the 28th European Signal Processing Conference (EUSIPCO).
 Amsterdam, The Netherlands (virtual).

-[6] Pandrea, A.G., et al. (2020).
+[7] Pandrea, A.G., et al. (2020).
 Cross-Dataset Music Emotion Recognition: an End-to-End Approach.
 Late-Breaking/Demo of the 21st International Society for Music Information Retrieval Conference (ISMIR).
 Montréal, Canada (virtual).

-[7] Gómez-Cañón, J.S., et al. (2021).
+[8] Gómez-Cañón, J.S., et al. (2021).
 Language-sensitive Music Emotion Recognition models: are we really there yet?
 In Proceedings of the 46th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 Toronto, Canada (virtual).

 ##### Personalized models